ahcomat/PHIMATS/README.md

 If you use **PHIMATS**, please cite:
 **A. Hussein**, *Finite Element Theory for PHIMATS*, arXiv [DOI/link]

-Additionally, consider citing relevant references from the `CaseStudies` folder if applicable.
+Additionally, consider citing relevant references from the `CaseStudies` directory if applicable.

 ---